Nizar-Rahme/weather-forecast/README.md

 ## Running the app

-1. Make sure that the port `3000` is not occupied
+1. Make sure that the port `3000` is not already allocated

 2. Run the following command after configuring the application properly